Booths: Fair Milk

 In May 2014, the store rebranded its own-label milk as Fair Milk, increasing its farm gate milk price to a yearly average of 34.4 pence per litre, and thus paying farmers more for their milk than any other UK supermarket.
 In 2015, Booths became a finalist in the Responsible Business Awards, organised by the charity Business in the Community (BITC), the UK's longest-running and most respected corporate responsibility awards.
 Booths was one of only four companies shortlisted in the Samworth Brothers Rural Action Award, which recognises businesses which support rural communities.

-Cafe 1847
+Café 1847

-The Artisan speciality food shop and restaurant is a recent development by Booths.
+The "artisan" speciality food shop and restaurant is a recent development by Booths.
 The first one was located at the Kendal store; its range is mainly local produce from small producers.